 - Show Some Support: Do you have a favorite cause?
 Don’t just passively sit back and support it, get involved and volunteer some time.
 If you are passionate about animal rights, work at an animal shelter.
 If you support education, volunteer to read to children in your spare time.
 There are many worthy causes and they are always looking for volunteers.
 Extra Challenge: Is there something you are passionate about but there is no local cause?
 Get some family or friends involved and start your own cause.
 (Be sure to educate yourself on state and federal laws regarding non-profit organizations so you don’t run into any legal issues.)

-- Savor Life: Try this experiment.
+- Savor Life: Try this self-care experiment.
 Take a favorite piece of fruit, vegetable, or dessert and cut it into pieces.
-Pick up a piece the food, look at it, smell it, and gently taste it, rolling the flavor around your tongue for a few seconds before swallowing.
+Pick up a piece of the food, look at it, smell it, and gently taste it, rolling the flavor around your tongue for a few seconds before swallowing.
 Do this with each piece.
 While you are nibbling away, recall a happy memory of eating, cooking, or gathering the food, then go to that happy place and enjoy the memory.
 Black raspberries always remind me of my grandmother, of picking raspberries with her on her farm in the Catskills.
 I recall a warm summer day, a light breeze in the air, dandelions growing in the grass, and bees buzzing in the clover nearby.
 I remember my grandmother showing me the best berries to pick, our bowl filling to the brim with plump purple-red berries, and the occasional bite into a tangy-sweet berry, the juice dribbling down my chin.
-I remember the salty-sweet taste of the fresh cobbler my grandmother made with the berries, vanilla ice cream melting over the hot cobbler.
+I remember the salty-sweet taste of the fresh cobbler my grandmother made with the berries, and vanilla ice cream melting over the hot cobbler.
 She has been gone 28 years but a bite of a raspberry always takes me right back to her.
 Memories are a special way to keep those we love with us, and food is a wonderful way to invoke those memories.
 Extra Challenge: Pass on those memories and start new ones with someone you love, centered around food.
 Bake cookies with your kids, sign up for a cooking class date night with your sweetheart or go berry picking with your grandkids.
 Pass down a few old family recipes and create memories your family will treasure someday.

 - Quit It: Do you have a bad habit you’ve wanted to stop?
 Now is the time to do it.
-Perhaps you are a smoker and want to quit smoking, or yo have some weight to lose and want to eat healthier?
+Perhaps you are a smoker and want to quit smoking, or you have some weight to lose and want to eat healthier?
 Talk to your doctor and make a plan to live a healthier life without that bad habit hindering you.
 Extra Challenge: If you have already quit a bad habit, help someone else who needs some extra encouragement.
 I started a Healthy Midlife Living Facebook group to encourage others to live a healthier life and to hold me accountable for my own health goals.
 It keeps me motivated to continue healthy habits and pays it forward a little to help others on a path to healthier living. ♥

 - When You Wish Upon A Jar: Take a piece of paper, write down about 8-10 different goals or dreams, then fold up those pieces of paper and put them in a large canning jar.
 Once a month, close your eyes and grab a goal from the jar, then make it come true.
 Recognize that the only person holding you back from achieving what you want is you, but you are your own fairy godmother and you have the power to make your dreams come true, you just need a bit of motivation.
 Extra Challenge: Make sure to put a few “lofty” goals in that jar too, just to keep things interesting.
 Be ready to follow through on making those dreams come true too.